xvik/dropwizard-guicey/src/doc/docs/guide/configuration.md

 ### Dropwizard bundles unification

 Guice bundles must implement interface (`GuiceyBundle`).
-Dropwizard bundle could inmplement it too.
+Dropwizard bundle could implement it too.
 This may be useful for [universal bundles](bundles.md#dropwizard-bundles-unification) when all main features are activated by dropwizard bundle and guicey features are optional (if guicey present).